Table of Contents:

 On the eighth day, when it was time to circumcise the child, he was named Jesus, the name the angel had given him before he was conceived.”

-Joseph and Jesus then probably returned to the house in Bethlehem.
+Joseph then had to bring them back to the house in Bethlehem.

-They then had to wait 33 days in accordance with the Law:
+So, after Jesus was circumcised they then had to wait 33 days following the Law:

 Say to the Israelites: